Music of the Scream franchise: Scream (2022)

-Soundtrack

 The Scream (2022) soundtrack consists of 15 songs primarily of the pop, alternative, and hip-hop genres and featuring artists such as Kim Petras, DJ Khaled, and Santigold.
 The soundtrack received positive reviews, with Joséphine Michele of Screen Rant describing it as matching the tone of the Scream films perfectly while still feeling modern, saying "the movie itself takes heavy inspiration from the first film, but Scream (2022) ups the gore and violence, and the soundtrack brings it into the 2020s."

 The fifth film's score soundtrack was released on January 7, 2022, by Varèse Sarabande.
-The score was developed by Brian Tyler, making it the first film in the franchise with a score that was not created by Marco Beltrami.
+The score was developed by Brian Tyler, making it the first film in the franchise with a score that was not created by Marco Beltrami, who composed the score for the previous four films.
+Tyler had previously worked with Matt Bettinelli-Olpin and Tyler Gillett on Ready or Not.

 Scream VI (2023)

 Scream VI was scored by Brian Tyler and Sven Faulconer.
 Tyler returned from the previous installment, and in January 2023, it was announced that Sven Faulconer joined to co-score the film.